MicrosoftDocs/learn/learn-pr/iot/set-up-rules-and-take-actions-on-telemetry-data-in-azure-iot-central/includes/5-exercise-create-rules-take-actions-iot-central.md

 1. Again, enter your email as an action, giving it an appropriate title and note.

-## Create rules to fire when the temperature of the contents is Ok
+## Create rules to fire when the temperature of the contents is OK

 The rules we have entered so far are triggered mostly when something goes wrong, though the "Truck leaving base" rule is an event, rather than an error.